jinghuazhao/INF/docs/rsid/README.md

 ## Mathematical expressions

-The proportion of variants explained (PVE) by $T$ pQTLs for a protein from meta-analytic statistics with
+The proportion of variants explained (PVE) by $T$ pQTLs for a protein from meta-analytic statistics is

 PVE=$\sum_{i=1}^T{\frac{\chi_i^2}{N_i-2+\chi_i^2}}$